A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Symplectic integration of constrained systems on a Lie group

-We first apply the discretization procedure described in~\citep{21MBLDMdD} to differential equations without constraints on Lie groups by introducing a retraction map $\tau: {\mathfrak g}\to G$ that induces a discretization map $R_d: TG\equiv G\times {\mathfrak g}\rightarrow G\times G$ on $G$ as defined in the previous sections.
-For simplicity, the following discretization map is used from now on
+We first apply the discretization procedure described in~\citep{iser-munt,bou-rabee} to differential equations without constraints on Lie groups by introducing a retraction map $\tau: {\mathfrak g}\to G$ that induces a discretization map $R_d: TG\equiv G\times {\mathfrak g}\rightarrow G\times G$ on $G$ as defined in Section~\ref{Sec:Rd}.
+For simplicity, the following discretization map defining the symplectic Euler method-A in Section~\ref{section:euler-a} is used from now on

-whose inverse map is $(R^h_d)^{-1}(g_0, g_1)=\left(g_0, \frac{1}{h}\tau^{-1}\left(g_0^{-1} g_1\right)\right)$.
+whose inverse map is $(R_d)^{-1}(g_0, g_1)=\left(g_0, \tau^{-1}\left(g_0^{-1} g_1\right)\right)$.

 In the unconstrained case for mechanical systems, the following identifications induced by the left-translation